hotchk155/hotchk155.github.io/cvocd/manual.md

 CV.OCD has the following connections

 * A socket for a 2.1mm barrel connector with a negative pin (as commonly used for guitar effect pedals).
 This socket accepts a DC voltage of between 9 and 12V.
+The device will not power up if a plug of the wrong polarity is inserted (although it will not be damaged)
 * A standard 5-pin MIDI input socket
 * A 3.5mm stereo jack socket for MIDI input.
 Using a stereo jack cable you can connect a device which uses a 3.5mm jack MIDI output (such as Novation Circuit or Arturia Beatstep Pro).
 This is an alternative to using the 5-pin socket.
 You **should not** try to use both inputs at the same time.
 They are parallel connections and will not merge MIDI data.
 Trying to use both at the same time may even damage your sending device.
 * Four 3.5mm jack sockets, labelled A through D, which output analog control voltage signals